 - (a) A student-athlete who has signed an SEC Financial Aid Agreement with a member institution and is eligible to receive the athletic scholarship on the institution's first day of classes of the academic year specified on the financial aid agreement, but who does not enter that institution or who does enter and withdraws from that institution before fully completing-his/her first semester or quarter (except when the recipient of an athletic scholarship award enters military service before enrolling in the awarding institution and remains in military service for a period of eighteen months or more), shall not be eligible to receive an athletics grant-in-aid during the student-athlete's first two years in residence at the second SEC institution.
 [Revised: 6/2/06; effective 8/1/2006] - (b) Participation by the institution in a representative Conference schedule is a prerequisite to the awarding of financial aid in any sport regulated by the Conference. - (c) If a student-athlete is awarded financial aid in a sport recognized by the NCAA but not regulated by the Conference and desires to participate in a sport which is regulated by the Conference, the student-athlete must be counted as though he/she were given the same aid in the sport in which the student-athlete wishes to participate.
-Further, the student-athlete cannot practice or participate in the sports of football or men's basketball until he has met the provisions of NCAA Bylaws 15.5.1 and/or 15.5.9. - 15.01.3 Cost of Attendance Transparency.
+Further, the student-athlete cannot practice or participate in the sports of football or men's basketball until he has met the provisions of NCAA Bylaws 15.5.1 and/or 15.5.9. - 15.01.2.1 Release from SEC Financial Aid Agreement.
+An individual who has requested and received a release from a signed SEC Financial Aid Agreement as approved by the Director of Athletics at the signing SEC institution shall no longer be subject to the terms of Bylaw 15.01.2 or the SEC Financial Aid Agreement.
+[Adopted: 6/1/18] - 15.01.3 Cost of Attendance Transparency.
 No later than July 15 of each year, each member institution shall provide a written report to the Conference office identifying the value of the institution's "other expenses related to attendance at the institution" for the upcoming academic year and describing the methodology used to determine such value (including the amounts that make up any miscellaneous amounts).
 This report must include a certification by the President or Chancellor and senior financial aid officer of the member institution affirming that both individuals have reviewed and approved the report.
 [Adopted: 5/29/15] - 15.01.4 Consistency of Application.
 A member institution must calculate the cost of attendance for student-athletes in accordance with the cost of attendance standards, policies, and procedures for all other students.
 At the end of each semester (or other academic unit, if an institution is on a quarter, trimester or other system), the member institution must submit to the Conference office a written report providing the following information for each student who, through a budget appeal or otherwise, is provided an increase to his or her calculated cost of attendance as compared to the published standard or average cost of attendance for the institution: [Adopted: 5/29/15] - (a) Amount of variance; - (b) Summary of reason(s) for variance; - (c) Whether the student is a scholarship student-athlete; and - (d) Demonstration that an increase in the student-athlete's budget meets institutional policies applicable to all students. - (e) The names of student-athletes shall not be published.